2024 elections: How may the results impact my investments?

 - How soon would we know the winner?

-On all three fronts, investors didn't have to wait long for the answers, which almost immediately reduced investor anxiety around these unknowns on the day after the election.
+On all three fronts, investors didn't have to wait long for the answers, which almost immediately reduced investor anxiety around these unknowns in the days following the election.
 President-elect Trump won key battleground states, leading to a clear electoral college win, and also captured the popular vote.
-These swift and clear results eliminate any concerns regarding a contested election or lengthy court battles, as Vice President Kamala Harris quickly conceded the election.
+These swift and clear results eliminated any concerns regarding a contested election or lengthy court battles, as Vice President Kamala Harris quickly conceded the election.

 Sources: Bloomberg and American Enterprise Investment Services, Inc. S&P 500 performance is measured from close of election day through stated period.
 These figures are shown for illustrative purposes only, are not guaranteed and do not reflect any actual investment or investment strategy.
 Past performance is not a guarantee of future results.
 An index is a statistical composite that is not managed.
 It is not possible to invest directly in an index.